trentm/nodedoc/README.md

 # TODO

+- Find the terminal height in lines and if the *list* output will exceed that then page (a la git output).
 - Some way to not have to re-release nodedoc for a new node release.
 Perhaps support multiple versions of the node docs and perhaps have a `nodedoc --update` to pull in recent release docs.